zappar-xr/zappar-babylonjs/README.md

 - `ZapparBabylon.CameraPoseMode.Attitude`: the camera stays at the origin of the scene, but rotates as the user rotates the physical device.
 When the Zappar library initializes, the negative Z axis of world space points forward in front of the user.
 - `ZapparBabylon.CameraPoseMode.AnchorOrigin`: the origin of the scene is the center of the anchor specified by the camera's `poseAnchorOrigin` parameter.
 In this case the camera moves and rotates in world space around the anchor at the origin.

- The correct choice of camera pose with depend on your given use case and content.
+ The correct choice of camera pose will depend on your given use case and content.
 Here are some examples you might like to consider when choosing which is best for you:

 - To have a light that always shines down from above the user, regardless of the angle of the device or anchors, use `ZapparBabylon.CameraPoseMode.Attitude` and place a light shining down the negative Y axis is world space.
 - In an application with a physics simulation of stacked blocks, and with gravity pointing down the negative Y axis of world space, using `ZapparBabylon.CameraPoseMode.AnchorOrigin` would allow the blocks to rest on a tracked image regardless of how the image is held by the user, while using `ZapparBabylon.CameraPoseMode.Attitude` would allow the user to tip the blocks off the image by tilting it.